cyang0513/AccuWeatherTest/README.md

 # AccuWeatherTest

-In testsettings.json, you ca ndefine a bunch of things to make the test more flexable.
+In testsettings.json, you can define a bunch of things to make the test more flexable.

 For example: